taka87/React-To-Do-List-with-Filtering/README.md

 npm run dev

-4. Open your browser at http://localhost:5173/ to see the app in action. p.s.
-Sometimes "Localhost:" address could variable than static in this point - please check your terminal "localhost:" address
+4. Open your browser at http://localhost:5173/ to see the app in action.
+    Note: The local development server address may vary.
+Please check your terminal output to confirm the correct localhost URL.

 🧱 Project Structure
 The project is organized in a simple way suitable for small apps and MVPs: